Tomato6966/Musicium/README.md

 }
 ```

 It is important that you fill in every item of the JSON FILE! every emoji used in this BOT is a custom emoji, the emojis are listed down below as images, which you can download and upload to your server to use them.
 NOTE: you gotta change emoji.id to emoji.name if you use discord / unicode emojis!
+Soon a new Repo with standard emojis will be awailable for easy usages!

 ## **Video:**